 We all know the saying…’when the going gets tough the tough gets going’.
 Well, what does that actually mean in ways that are practical and relevant in today’s difficult economy?

 1. Focus on the fundamentals.
 As a manager that means applying your time to the most value adding activities wherever possible.
-Sitting in long meetings with no tangible outcome would not rate highly, nor would spending hours checking others work.
+Sitting in long meetings with no tangible outcome would not rate highly, nor would spending hours checking others work or looking at Teams statuses to see who is on line when.
 Managers achieve results through other people, so engage with those people in ways that make them perform more effectively.

 2. That would include coaching.
 Focused, guided practice will enable somebody else to perform better, making people consciously competent means they reduce the actions that impair performance and increase the ones that create additional levels of effective output.